jacobseiler/rsage/README.rst

 The underlying semi-analytic galaxy evolution model was developed by `Darren Croton <https://github.com/darrencroton/sage>`_ and is described in `Croton et al., 2016 <https://arxiv.org/abs/1601.04709>`_.
 The semi-numerical model used to compute ionization fields was developed by `Anne Hutter <https://github.com/annehutter/grid-model>`_ and is described in `Hutter, 2018 <https://arxiv.org/abs/1803.00088>`_.

-The self-consistent coupling of these models was develpoed by Jacob Seiler and is described in (Stay tuned).
+The self-consistent coupling of these models was developed by Jacob Seiler and is described in (Stay tuned).

 ``RSAGE`` is undergoing constant development and improvement.
 Absolutely any and all changes, improvements, questions or comments are encouraged and